 Not only was it good but I came home with no dizziness at all and even my tinnitus took a 4 hour vacation.
 I did something stupid last night so I’m not as good as I was but a couple more massages and other bone tweaking and I might be right back in the thick of food blogging.
 I can’t tell you how many times I’ve cried over missing out on so much – or cried due to frustration.
 I am SO grateful to see light at the end of the tunnel.

-My darling friend Charlie from Hotly Spiced has made this wonderful Lamb and Spinach Curry for us.
+My darling friend Charlie from Hotly Spiced has made this wonderful Lamb and Spinach Curry for me.
 It looks so tasty and I think this would be perfect to serve to my sister, nieces and granddaughter in a couple of weeks.
 Here’s Charlie’s curry.

 I do love a meal that once in the oven, will look after itself.
 It gives me a great sense of satisfaction to know that I’m so organised, dinner is sorted two hours before anyone’s up at the table.

 Sunday is my day for getting things in order for the week ahead.
 Last Sunday night I had eight people coming for dinner and knew that if I wanted to get on with my projects, I couldn’t spend the day in the kitchen.
 I needed to make something that wasn’t demanding on my time and so I made this lamb and spinach curry.

 The inspiration for deciding to make a curry came from being at the fruit and vegetable store and seeing packets of fresh turmeric.
 You don’t see that very often and I keep reading about how good turmeric is for you and so have been trying to add a bit more to my diet.
 Be warned though, when you handle it, the colour will come out and your hands will be stained bright orange – but only for a day or so – no biggy.